-The student protests covered by Alam had been occurring over the past several weeks after a speeding bus plowed into a crowd and killed two students in Dhaka on July 29.
+The student protests covered by Shahidul Alam occurred over several weeks, following an incident in which a speeding bus plowed into a crowd and killed two students in Dhaka on July 29.
 Students, angered by the incident and the overall lack of road safety in the country, organized protests.
 The government responded to the demonstrations by inciting attacks on student protesters as well as journalists covering the protests.

 Prior to his arrest, Alam had established himself as an internationally acclaimed photographer and social activist.
 He has received numerous awards for his photography, which focuses on overcoming prevailing stereotypes about Bangladesh, a country typically associated by Westerners with poverty and natural disasters.
 He is also the founder of the Drik Picture Library and Majority World agencies, which provide platforms for photographers from the Global South to promote their works.
 Further, he is well-known for establishing the Pathshala South Asian Media Academy, one of the best photography schools in the world.

 September 12, 2019: India denies Alam a visa to attend the Serendipity Arts Festival in New Delhi.
 Alam takes part via videoconference.